AdaCore/gnatstudio/docs/users_guide/tools.rst

 Coverage Menu
 -------------

-The :menuselection:`Tools --> Coverage` menu has a number of entries, depending on the context:
+The :menuselection:`Analyze --> Coverage` menu has a number of entries, depending on the context:

 * :menuselection:`Gcov --> Compute coverage files`